Emil Krafth

-Emil Henry Kristoffer Krafth (/sv/; born 2 August 1994) is a Swedish professional footballer who plays as a right-back for club Newcastle United and the Sweden national team.
+Emil Henry Kristoffer Krafth (/sv/; born 2 August 1994) is a Swedish professional footballer who plays as a right-back or as a centre-back for the Sweden national team.

-Developed at Lagan, Krafth had played for Öster, Helsingborg and Bologna, before joining Newcastle United in 2019.
-He also had a loan spell at Amiens.
+Developed at Lagan, Krafth had played for Öster, Helsingborg and Bologna, also spent time on loan with Amiens, and had a brief permanent spell with the side.
+In 2019, he signed with English Premier League side Newcastle United.

 Early life

 Krafth was born in Ljungby, Kronoberg County.
 Both of his parents, Pelle and Pernilla, were footballers, and he joined his mother's club, Lagans AIK, at five years old.
 Krafth was coached by his parents throughout his time at Lagans AIK.
 He started out playing as a defensive midfielder or striker before switching to defence, eventually playing at right–back.

 Krafth has a sister and a brother.
 When he was fifteen years old, Krafth moved out of his parents’ house to Växjö, attending a football high school there and said it was easy to adapt.
 Growing up, he supported Manchester United.